The-AI-Alliance/glossary/docs/glossary.markdown

 ### In-Context Learning

 The idea of embedding in a [Prompt](#prompt) additional information to help the [LLM](#large-language-model) produce better results.
-Examples include [Retrieval-augmented Generation](#retrieval-augmented-generation), which is a design pattern where information relevant to a query is retrieved from a data store and passed as part of the [Context](#context) for the prompt, and [Few-shot Prompting](#few-shot-prompt), where a few examples of user prompts and good responses are provided in the prompt.
+Examples include [Retrieval-Augmented Generation](#retrieval-augmented-generation), which is a design pattern where information relevant to a query is retrieved from a data store and passed as part of the [Context](#context) for the prompt, and [Few-Shot Prompting](#few-shot-prompt), where a few examples of user prompts and good responses are provided in the prompt.

 ### Immutable